ezefranca/WatchShaker/README.md

   WatchShaker is a watchOS helper to get your ⌚️ shake movements
 </p>

 This project was presented at **ICECCME 2024**.
-The work is available (soon) at [IEEE Xplore](https://ieeexplore.ieee.org).
+The work is available at [IEEE Xplore](https://doi.org/10.1109/iceccme62383.2024.10796862).
 You can also find a preprint on [Papers with Code](https://cs.paperswithcode.com/paper/experimental-shake-gesture-detection-api-for).

 ## Requirements